 The total in this game is eight runs.
 If you want to bet the over, you select the “O 8.”
 If nine or more runs are scored in the game, you win the bet.
 If exactly eight runs are scored, it’s a push (i.e. a tie) and your wager will be returned.
 Since the over is deemed the more likely outcome in this instance (as evidenced by the -120 payout attached thereto), you have to wager $120 to make $100.
 The under is at even money, meaning you only need to wager $100 to win $100.

-Each individual MLB game will be accompanied by prop bets as well.
-Some will be tied to team performance, others will be tied to individual players.
-Our Dodgers/Brewers game could feature props like …
+Each MLB game will be accompanied by prop bets as well.
+Some will be tied to team performance; others will be tied to individual players.
+Our Dodgers/Brewers game could feature props like the following:

-In a perfectly fair world, if the over was at -125, the under would be at +125.
+In a perfectly fair world, if the over were at -125, the under would be at +125.
 Why?

-Moneyline and game total bets are also available for five-inning lines, meaning whichever team is leading after the fifth inning wins the bet, and the total is settled using the total runs scored to that point.
+Moneyline and game total bets are also available for five-inning lines.
+This means whichever team is leading after the fifth inning wins the bet, and the total is settled using the total runs scored to that point.

 As for long-term bets, the MLB has the usual futures you find for all major North American leagues: championship odds and division winners.
-The quickest sportsbooks will post odds immediately after the previous season’s World Series, but they will be available over the course of the entire season, with teams only getting taken off the board when they’re mathematically eliminated from contention.
+The quickest sportsbooks will post odds immediately after the previous season’s World Series.
+Likely, they will be available over the course of the entire season, with teams only getting taken off the board when mathematically eliminated from contention.
 You can also place bets for individual awards like MVP or Cy Young.